southchen/FE-Knowledge-Valut/Algorithm/Sorting.md

     let right = nums
 ```

-Using pointer as paritition to merge the array, (update in-place on the old array)
+Using pointer as partition to merge the array, (update in-place on the old array)

 ```js
 function mergeSort(arr) {